binary-blazer/uuml-tool/README.md

 ## Description

-The ÜÜML Tool is a command-line utility designed to replace German Umlauts in HTML files with their corresponding HTML entities.
+The UUML Tool is a command-line utility designed to replace German Umlauts in HTML files with their corresponding HTML entities.
 This tool is particularly useful for web developers who need to ensure that their HTML files are correctly encoded for different browsers and platforms.

 ### Features